Rickyc14/NOKIA-Analysis/README.md

 <br><br>
 The graph <strong>below</strong> shows us a close-up of Nokia's stock price in the past six months.
-R's <em>simple moving average</em> function along with `chartSeries` allows for some <em>noise</em> reduction.
+R's <em>simple moving average</em> function along with `chartSeries` allows for some <strong><em>noise</em> reduction</strong>.
 In other words, anything that doesn't reflect the genuine underlying trend will be detached -- like reactive traders interfering with the stock's real value by acting on assumptions, and not on qualitative/quantitative factors.

 <br><br>